LowPowerLab/SwitchMote/README.md

 SwitchMote
 ==========

-[**SwitchMote**](http://lowpowerlab.com/switchmote) is a wireless light switch controller that replaces traditional mechanical switches and allows you to wireleslly control a light AC load (ie lights up to ~100W).
-SwitchMotes can be independent of each other or they can be linked in such a way that when a button is pressed one or more SwitchMotes can turn their loads ON/OFF.
+[**SwitchMote**](http://lowpowerlab.com/switchmote) is a wireless light switch controller that replaces traditional mechanical switches and allows you to wireleslly control a light AC load (ie lights up to 5A@250V).
+SwitchMotes can be independent of each other or they can be linked in such a way that when a button is pressed one or more other SwitchMotes can turn their loads ON/OFF in a synchronized fashion.
+For instance I like to turn the lights in front of my garage without having to go to the switch located in the laundry, and so I replaced that switch with a SM and synch it with another SM that is conveniently located inside the house.
+Now I can turn on my garage lights more conveniently.
+Also, 3-way circuits are easily wired using SwitchMote.

 ###Action videos:
 #####See it in action: http://www.youtube.com/watch?v=2T8Hk-uWxVw